 Our Blog & Product Reviews

-From identifying and capturing illusive vandals to providing vital evidence needed for the conviction of a criminal, camera footage from CCTV and elsewhere can play a huge role in the worlds of public safety and criminal justice.
-In this post we will look at how CCTV and surveillance used in the apprehension, arrest and conviction of criminals is represented through TV shows.
+From identifying and capturing elusive vandals to providing vital evidence needed for the conviction of a criminal, camera footage from CCTV and elsewhere can play a huge role in the worlds of public safety and criminal justice.
+In this post, we will look at how CCTV and surveillance used in the apprehension, arrest and conviction of criminals is represented through TV shows.

 Person of Interest

 The action crime drama, Person of Interest was a big hit which lasted five seasons but what did 103 episodes tell us about CCTV and security?
 The sci-fi-esc surveillance AI which the show is based around is somewhat futuristic and may be representative of what is to come but the show also demonstrates some fundamental elements of CCTV which are relevant to today’s technology.

 As depicted in the show, CCTV can be instrumental in learning the identities and monitoring the movements of potential criminals – on any scale.
 It may seem plausible that this is true on a grand scale in which the government uses national surveillance to track the movements of suspected terrorists but the use of CCTV footage to piece together valuable information has been used countless times in the apprehension of vandals and burglars too.